 Larry Rugoff is a licensed landscape contractor and earned his degree in Landscape Architecture from the University of California, Berkeley.

 Larry has designed, built and landscaped custom homes for more than a decade.
 Engaged in fire wise landscaping and forest management in California prior to the recent major fires, Larry has contributed to the survival of several large properties and has trained with CASSP, the California Archaeological Site Stewardship Program.

 Larry started Fire Wise Landscaping after the devastating Lake County Fires in 2015.
 The need for residential fire wise landscaping was painfully obvious.
-Larry's goal is to design functional, beautiful and ecologically sensitive landscapes that reflect his client’s personal vision and practical concerns.
-Fire Wise Landscaping is committed to enhancing and protecting homes and outdoor environments.
+Larry's goal is to help create a healthy forest around people's home and property that reflect his client's personal vision and practical concerns.
+Fire Wise Landscaping is committed to enhancing and protecting homes and outdoor environments from wildfire.

 * Fire Wise Landscape practices cannot guarantee complete fire safety.
 However, Fire Wise Landscaping can greatly increase a home's chances of survival if a wildfire occurs.

 An interview with Fire Prevention Landscape Contractor and Forest manager, Larry Rugoff.

 Homeowner: Please share some of your background as a Fire Prevention Specialist